tf198/plodis/README.rst

 and each loop set at 1000.  ``return_counts`` and ``validation_checks`` are both set to ``false``.

-If I run the same benchmark using Predis connecting to a Redis server running in a VM I get ~5K/s consistently for all operations and ~12K/s for pipelining suggesting that the transport overheads with Predis and the database inefficiencies of Plodis roughly balance out, not that I am suggesting you should use Plodis for high throughput production servers :-)
+If I run the same benchmark using Predis connecting to a Redis server running in a VM I get ~5K/s consistently for all operations and ~12K/s for pipelining.
+Running the benchmarks on the same VM against localhost gets ~15K/s.
+Suggests that the transport overheads with Predis and the database inefficiencies of Plodis roughly balance out, not that I am suggesting you should use Plodis for high throughput production servers :-)

 ===== ==== ====== ==== ======= =======================================
 Mem (KB)   Time (ms)     Ops   Description